I Saw Mommy Kissing Santa Claus: Cover versions

 A slightly less successful version of the song (#7 on the US Charts) was released in 1952 by Spike Jones (with vocal by George Rock in the little boy voice used in Spike's hit "All I Want For Christmas Is My Two Front Teeth").
 Jones also recorded a parody for his personal pleasure titled "I Saw Mommy Screwing Santa Claus."

 A recording by 13-year-old Molly Bee appeared on the US Country charts in 1952.

 Versions by the Beverley Sisters and by Billy Cotton and His Band charted on the UK Singles Chart in December 1953, peaking at, respectively, No. 6 and No. 11.

-In 1962, The Four Seasons (band) released a version of the song on their Christmas album The 4 Seasons Greetings.
+In 1962, The Four Seasons released a version of the song on their Christmas album The 4 Seasons Greetings.
 This version differs from the others as it features the distinct falsetto of Frankie Valli.

 The Ronettes recorded their own version in 1963 for A Christmas Gift for You from Phil Spector.
 This version both debuted and peaked at No. 84 on Billboards Holiday 100 chart on the week ending 10 December 2016.

 The Jackson 5 recorded the song for their 1970 Christmas album.
 The version entered the UK Singles Chart at its peak position, No. 91, on the week ending 5 December 1987, and charting for four weeks total.
 It also peaked at No. 30 on Billboards Holiday 100 chart on the week ending 2 December 2023, at No. 43 on Billboards Hot 100 chart on the week ending 6 January 2024, and at No. 100 on a Swiss singles chart on the week ending 29 December 2019.

 John Cougar Mellencamp recorded the song in 1987 that was included on the first A Very Special Christmas compilation album, which benefits the Special Olympics.

+In 2000, the Jogress Shinkers from Digimon Adventure 02 was covered the song in japanese language on the anime christmas album Digimon Adventure 02: Christmas Fantasy.